 Finalizing Your Guest Count and Seating

 Your RSVP deadline has passed, and now it is time to make final decisions.
 Contact any remaining non-responders directly.
-In Filipino culture, it is common for some guests to confirm verbally but not through the formal RSVP system, so cross-reference your digital responses with information from family members who may have received verbal confirmations.
+In Australian culture, it is common for some guests to confirm verbally but not through the formal RSVP system, so cross-reference your digital responses with information from family members who may have received verbal confirmations.

 Finalize your seating chart based on confirmed attendees.
 Group tables by social circles, mixing family and friends strategically to encourage conversation.
 Place elderly relatives and guests with accessibility needs at tables close to the stage and restrooms.
 Share the final headcount with your caterer at least one week before the wedding, including any dietary restrictions collected through your RSVP system.